 Room Temperature Storage: Store the rolls covered or in an airtight container at room temperature for 2-3 days.
 You can reheat the rolls for 15-30 seconds in the microwave to make them warm and soft again.

-Freezer Storage: Sourdough Discard Apple Cinnamon Rolls freeze very well.
-Once the cinnamon rolls are fully cooled and frosted, transfer to an airtight container or bag (I like to split them into individual rolls and store each in a plastic bag, which makes it easier to heat up just one roll at a time).
+Freezer Storage: Cinnamon rolls also freeze very well.
+Once the rolls are fully cooled and frosted, transfer to an airtight container or bag.
+I like to split them into individual rolls and store each in a plastic bag, which makes it easier to heat up just one roll at a time.
 Freeze for up to 3 months.
-To reheat, warm the cinnamon rolls in the microwave for 30-60 seconds until soft and warm again.
+To reheat, warm the cinnamon rolls in the microwave for about 60 seconds until soft and warm again.

 Recipe FAQ

 Yes.
 To do so, omit the yeast and use active starter instead of sourdough discard (in a 1:1 substitute).
-You may also need to adjust the rise times.
+You will also need to adjust the rise times.

 Yes!
 You can easily substitute pears for the apples in this recipe.